canberragpn/canberragpn.github.io/register.md

 permalink: /register/
 ---

-**We are currently having issues with the registration form.
-We are working to resolve this and will have the form back online shortly**

 **Please Note: There are additional steps for registering for our August Event, as the topic is the NCSS Challenge.**

 Registering for our next event is easy.
 All you need to do is to digitally fill out the following form: